gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 #### Remarks

 The [ZipWriterConstructorOptions#level](ZipWriterConstructorOptions.md#level) and [ZipWriterAddDataOptions#compressionMethod](ZipWriterConstructorOptions.md#compressionmethod) options
-do not apply to data written as-is.
-Setting the [ZipWriterConstructorOptions#password](ZipWriterConstructorOptions.md#password) or the
-[ZipWriterConstructorOptions#rawPassword](ZipWriterConstructorOptions.md#rawpassword) option throws an [ERR\_UNSUPPORTED\_ENCRYPTION\_PASS\_THROUGH](../variables/ERR_UNSUPPORTED_ENCRYPTION_PASS_THROUGH.md) error, unless the [ZipWriterConstructorOptions#encrypted](ZipWriterConstructorOptions.md#encrypted) option is set to `true` to declare that the data is already
+do not apply to data written as-is, and the entries with no content, e.g. the directories, ignore this option entirely.
+Setting the [ZipWriterConstructorOptions#password](ZipWriterConstructorOptions.md#password) or the [ZipWriterConstructorOptions#rawPassword](ZipWriterConstructorOptions.md#rawpassword) option throws an [ERR\_UNSUPPORTED\_ENCRYPTION\_PASS\_THROUGH](../variables/ERR_UNSUPPORTED_ENCRYPTION_PASS_THROUGH.md) error, unless the [ZipWriterConstructorOptions#encrypted](ZipWriterConstructorOptions.md#encrypted) option is set to `true` to declare that the data is already